outdreamer/build-a-cure-1/docs/reference/vdj_recombination.md

 		6. a recombination center executes the DNA nicking & hairpin formation simultaneously
 		7. prior to ligation, the blunt signals ends are processed more, leading to junctional diversity (relationship type variation)
 			- DNA-PK binds to each broken DNA end
-			- recruits other proteins including artemis, xrcc4, dna ligase iv, cernunnos, & certain DNA polymerases
+			- DNA-PK recruits other proteins including artemis, xrcc4, dna ligase iv, cernunnos, & certain DNA polymerases
 			- DNA-PK forms a complex, leading to its autophosphorylation
 			- the autophosphorylation of DNA-PK activates artemis
 			- artemis's activity opens the coding end hairpin segments